sap218/acidoseq/README.md

 `$ python3 acidoseq.py --taxdumptype ALL --kaijufile result_seqid_taxon.csv --fastapath all.fa --style ggplot --plottype span --ph 4.92`

 `$ python3 acidoseq.py --taxdumptype U --kaijufile result_seqid_taxon.csv --fastapath all.fa --style seaborn --plottype line --ph 7.14`

-## Map
-All images will be in the output folder - default city is Aberystwyth.

-Please **note**: due to the fact that the Earth is spherical and maps are 2-dimensional, there will be some distortion when plotting locations.

-`$ python3 map.py --city Birmingham`

 ## Acknowledgements
 * **Amanda Clare**, supervisor at Aberystwyth University, [Twitter](https://twitter.com/afcaber) | [GitHub](https://github.com/amandaclare)